GistApps/gift-card-pro-form-snippet/readme.md

 ## Installation

-Go to your live theme, and select "Edit Code" under the dropdown menu, create a new product template for your theme called "custom-gift-card-pro.liquid".
+Go to your live theme, and select "Edit Code" under the dropdown menu, create a new product template for your theme called "product.custom-gift-card-pro.liquid".
 Copy all the contents of your default product template to this template.
+If your product template is instead a .json file, create "product.custom-gift-card-pro.json" instead.

 At this point, it is strongly recommended to duplicate your live theme before continuing, as certain changes can cause issues with your storefront.